Davigugu55/qlik-signage/README.md

 4. Ensure the path and file reference to the private key file is properly reflected in the `token.js` file so your JWT is properly signed.

+### Update environment variables

+Update the environment variables in the `.env` section of Glitch, or in the `config.js` file.

+- **qlikWebIntegrationId:** This is the include list Id created in your Qlik Cloud tenant.
+See [Implement JWT Authorization](https://qlik.dev//tutorials/implement-jwt-authorization)

+- **tenantDomain:** The domain name for your Qlik Cloud tenant.
+For example, `mytenanthostname.region.qlikcloud.com`.

+- **appId** The UUID (GUID) for the Qlik Sense application with content to embed

+-